chapel-lang/chapel/doc/release/platforms/cray.rst

      ./hello6-taskpar-dist -nl 4

-This is all that is necessary for most Chapel installations on Cray X-Series systems.
-If the installation setup by your system administratordeviates from the default settings, or you are interested in additional configuration options, see `Using Chapel on a Cray System`_ below.
+This may be all that is necessary to use Chapel on a Cray X-Series system.
+If the installation setup by your system administrator deviates from the default settings, or you are interested in other configuration options, see `Using Chapel on a Cray System`_ below.
 If instead you wish to build Chapel from source, continue on to
 `Building Chapel for a Cray System from Source`_ just below.

 For information on obtaining and installing the Chapel module please contact your system administrator.

 ----------------------------------------------